Search

 Close this search box.

-USAID Local Partner Health Services- East Central Uganda Project (USAID’s LPHS-EC)
+Local Partner Health Services- East Central Uganda Project (LPHS-EC)

 What we do.

-The project will: 1) support continued implementation of a district-based integrated package of quality HIV/AIDS and TB services in the public sector to contribute towards the attainment and sustenance of epidemic control; and 2) provide comprehensive technical support through training, coaching and mentorship to targeted public facilities to enhance the delivery of quality HIV and TB services at facility and community level.
+1) support continued implementation of a district-based integrated package of quality HIV/AIDS and TB services in the public sector to contribute towards the attainment and sustenance of epidemic control; and 2) provide comprehensive technical support through training, coaching and mentorship to targeted public facilities to enhance the delivery of quality HIV and TB services at the facility and community level.

 The five key objectives of the project include: